AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

 ## Query for a Specific Piece of Sample Content {#bypath-query}

 Running a byPath query allows you to retrieve content for a specific Content Fragment.
 Product detail pages and pages that focus on a specific set of content typically require this type of query.
+Let's see how it works!

 1. Copy the following code snippet for a byPath query of the preloaded **AEM Demo Assets** endpoint.